hashicorp/vault-plugin-database-redis/README.md

 - Redis Cluster
 - Redis Sentinel

 The plugin can also be configured to persist the generated credentials using the `presistence_mode` parameter, either to the servers local ACL file, using the `ACL SAVE` commond or to the Redis configuration file with the `CONFIG REWRITE` command.
-The REDIS installation must have either the `aclsave` file configured or a writable config file for this to work.
+The Redis installation must have either the `aclsave` file configured or a writable config file for this to work.

 In addition the plugin has been upgraded to support X509 certificate authentication as by default, Redis uses mutual TLS and requires clients to authenticate with a valid certificate (authenticated against trusted root CAs.
 It is necessary to set the Redis setting `tls-auth-clients no` to disable client authentication.